 3 point review

-- Turn chronological goals into 5 major moves.
+- Turn your timeline goals into 5 main moves

-- Turn other goals into 1-3 key habits.
+- Turn your lifestyle goals into 1-3 key habits